icewolfz/jiMUD/docs/codeeditor.md

 - Code folding
 - Templates to quickly create basic objects, rooms, monsters, weapons and armors
 - Formatting and indention system for making code easier and more standard
-- Side by side file views for up to 3 files, just drag and drop to layout how how you want to view files, with restore state on reopen if `Remember open files on reload` turned on
+- Side by side file views for up to 3 files, just drag and drop to layout how how you want to view files, with restore state on reopen if `Remember opened files on reload` turned on
 - Diff file with original file if changed or local file
 - Diff file with remote file, does not cache to allow you to test against any file as needed
 - Remote testing, allows you to test a local file in its remote location, if no remote data it will allow you to browse to the remote file location